Suvi23/AmbedkarGPT/README.md

 6) Run the Application

-Once everything is installed:
+Once everything is installed:   python AmbedkarGPT.py  OR

-python AmbedkarGPT.py

 # if you wish to run in google collab the direclty run the file -----> AmbedkarGPT.ipynb